RiProG-id/AllGame-Priority/README.md

-# AllGame Priority
+## AllGame Priority

-## Description
+### Description
-The module elevates the task priority for the game list periodically to enhance its performance.
+AllGame Priority is a module designed to periodically elevate the task priority for games, aiming to enhance their performance.

-## Build

-### Clone Repository
+### Build Instructions

-Clone the repository to your local machine using Git:

 ```sh
 git clone https://github.com/yourusername/AllGame-Priority.git